 The first five years of the children's life are times of rapid growth and learning.
-CSB provides rich learning and nurturing environment for them to grow and develop; however, some children will develop at different rates and would need some extra support to reach their age appropriate milestones.
-The Community Services Bureau is committed to early identification of children at risk of developmental delays in order to provide the necessary early intervention that will lead to a better future for the child.
+CSB provides rich learning and nurturing environment for them to grow and develop.
+However, some cChildren will develop at different rates and would some may need some extra support to reach their age appropriate milestones.
+The Community Services Bureau is committed to early identification of children at risk of developmental delays in order to provide the necessary early intervention that will lead to a better future-positive outcomes for the child.